syytruong/virtual-assisstant-weather-app/README.md

 # virtual-assistant
-Đây là source code của Youtube video "Lập trình Trợ lý ảo Tiếng Việt bằng JavaScript"

-Để chạy được ứng dụng, các bạn hãy sử dụng Extension Live Server của Visual Studio Code rồi chuột phải lên file index.html chọn "Open with Live Server"
+To run the application at development environment, download Extension call "Live Server" in Visual Code then right-click to index.html file choose "Open with Live Server"